 Find a good place to walk.
 A treadmill or a track may be better at first.
 That way, you won’t run the risk of going too far and finding that you can’t walk back.
 Be sure to have a place to walk indoors in bad weather, such as a gym or a mall.

 Wear shoes with sturdy, flexible soles.
 The heel should fit without slipping.
 You should have room to wiggle your toes.

 Keep track of how long you walk.
-You can find a pedometer that will show your daily progress and how much farther you can walk as time goes by.
+A pedometer will show your daily progress.
+It can also show how much farther you can walk as time goes by.

 Ask a friend to keep you company.
-Or if you prefer, make your walking sessions a time to relax by yourself.
+You may enjoy walking with someone else.
+Or you may want to make your walking sessions a time to relax by yourself.

 Make it fun.
 Listen to music while you walk and rest.
 Walk in a favorite park.
 Get to know the people at the gym, or the folks that you pass on your route.
 While you rest, you can window-shop, read, or feed the birds.
 Do whatever will help you enjoy your exercise sessions.